 We all have a part to play in keeping the Lafayette community safe and healthy.
-We encourage you to continue to reference community transmission levels to inform your decisions about masking and other precautions to protect your health and the health of those around you.
+We encourage you to assess your individual risk factors in making decisions about masking and vaccines.

 Staying up to date with your own vaccinations remains the best way to protect yourself from the most serious outcomes of COVID-19.
 High levels of vaccination in the community also help to protect us from large numbers of students, faculty, or staff becoming ill simultaneously.